ErezBinyamin/GR-PL/README.md

 Econometric study of Gender Race &amp; Physical Labor

 ## TLDR;
-    • If the percentage of women working in an industry is high, that is a good predictor that the industry would not be classified as “physical labor”
+    • There is an inverse relationship between the percentage representation of women in an industry, and that industries liklihood to be classified as "physical labor"
     • The percentage of Whites, Blacks, Hispanics, Asians, and the total number of people employed in an industry are irrelevant in predicting if the industry will be classified as “physical labor”.
     • Women are more likely to work in industries with larger populations.